CAPLTER/caplter-research-protocols/Arthropods/Arthropods_PitfallTrapping_Protocol.md

 Scorpions may be encountered at the desert sites - take caution when removing the trap lids, when removing the cup from the ground (they are sometimes found underneath the cup on the ground in the pipe), and when collecting the trap.

-**A minimum of 7 traps must be collected on Day 4**, otherwise that location should be resert or disregarded for that collection cycle.
+**A minimum of 7 traps must be collected on Day 4**, otherwise that location should be reset or disregarded for that collection cycle.

 ## **Field Equipment Checklist:**